svobik7/svobik7/README.md

 - enthusiastic full-stack web developer 🍀
 - with passion for TypeScript ❤️
-- using Next.js, React.js, Tailwind, Prisma and tRPC 🚀
+- fan of Next.js, React.js, Tailwind, Prisma and tRPC 🚀
 - based in Prague, Czech Republic 🇨🇿
 - born in 1989 🎂